nuxt/docs/en/guide/vuex-store.md

 description: Using a store to manage the state is important to every big application, that's why nuxt.js implement Vuex in its core.
 ---

-> Using a store to manage the state is important to every big application, that's why nuxt.js implement Vuex in its core.
+> Using a store to manage the state is important to every big application, that's why nuxt.js implement [vuex]()https://github.com/vuejs/vuex in its core.

-## Activating the store
+## Activate the Store

+Nuxt.js will try to `require('./store/index.js')`, if exists, it will:

+1. Import Vuex
+2. Add `vuex` module in the vendors bundle
-Nuxt.js will try to `require('./store/index.js')`, if exists, it will import `Vuex`, add it to the vendors and add the `store` option to the root `Vue` instance.
+3. Add the `store` option to the root `Vue` instance.

-## Create the store folder

-Let's create a file `store/index.js`:
+To activate the store, we create the `store/index.js` file:

 ```js
 import Vue from 'vue'